 By getting rid of the images we don’t need we free up space for better images down the road.
 But another good practice of photo management is to make sure your images are being backed up to the Cloud through either Google Photos, iCloud or other providers.

-Now both Google Photos and iCloud allow you to reduce the amount of space your images take up on your phone.
+Both Google Photos and iCloud allow you to reduce the amount of space your images take up on your phone.
 In Google Photos, it’s a setting called simply “Free Up Space” (In the app, click on the 3 bars in upper left).
 Google will actually delete images that are older than 30 days off your phone.
 The images remain in your Google Photos account and you can see them through the Google Photos app on your phone when you are online.
 The images themselves are moved to the Recently Deleted album in the Photos app on your phone (iphone).
 The images will stay in that folder for 30 days unless you delete them right away.
 If you really need to free up space immediately, you have to go into the Recently Deleted album, select all the images and delete them permanently off your phone.
 Of course, you wouldn’t want to do this until you are certain you have backed up all your photos to the cloud successfully.

-So even after you have followed the Photo Management Best Practices of…
+So the Photo Management Best Practices are…

-- Ruthlessly edit on a daily basis
+- Ruthlessly edit your images on a daily basis

 - Back up to the cloud – whatever service suits your style and budget